McStasMcXtrace/Schools/2024/NECSA_October_2024/01_Monday_October_7th/04_Neutron_optics_exercises/Exercise_monochromator/README.md

 18. Add another `Arm` 2.1 m from `Mono_out` which will serve as sample position later.
 Save the file for further work in another exercise.

 19. **Optional bonus-task**: Investigate the example instrument `Test_Monochromators` for a good overview of available monochromator models (Hint: find it via `Docs`)

+20. A couple of instruments are left in the [solution](solution) folder.
+One (`mono.instr`) is the result of the above steps, the other (`mono_optims.instr`) is meant as an inspiration catalogue for a subset of many optimistaions possible.

+21. Also, remember to use the `examples` as inspiration!
+Several world-class diffractomer models are available, e.g. `ILL_D20` and `ILL_D2B`.